micl2e2/mafa/README.txt

 Mafa is for me?
 ═══════════════

-  Mafa is for you if Mafa has whatever you can make use of.
+  Mafa is developed for the ones who want to benefit from Web's openness as much as possible.

   However, Mafa is *NOT* for you if

   • You want to browse websites without a web browser.
 (Mafa needs Firefox)

-  • You want to see every detail of a website.
-(Use your favorite web browser instead)
+  • You want to capture every detail of a website.
+(Use your favorite web browser directly)

   • You plan to crawl a whole website and extract all its data.
-(A dedicated web crawler or data scraper does a better job)
+(A dedicated web crawler does a better job)

 What is Mafa